 Caring for people for the wrong reasons can cause burnout or worse.
-A new study found that nurses who gravitate to the profession out of a desire to help people tend to burn out and experienceshutterstock_129862169 other mental health problems at a higher rate than those who become nurses because they enjoy the work or the lifestyle afforded by the profession.
+A new study found that nurses who gravitate to the profession out of a desire to help people tend to burn out and experience other mental health problems at a higher rate than those who become nurses because they enjoy the work or the lifestyle afforded by the profession.
 The study doesn’t just apply to nurses, but anyone in a relationship.

 Caring for the Right Reasons